PhD in Medicinal Chemistry

 The ability to excel in graduate studies and research must be evident based on grades from undergraduate studies, recommendations from college faculty, results from standardized aptitude and achievement examinations (Graduate Record Examination), and performance in research and independent study.

-Students with M.S. degrees in medicinal chemistry or related fields may be admitted directly to the Ph.D. program.
-For students entering the Medicinal Chemistry PhD program who have an MS in Medicinal Chemistry, the department will review the prior graduate coursework and may allow up to 30 credit hours towards the 90 credits needed for the PhD.
-Allowance toward requirements for teaching assistant experience and elective credits will also be considered in the evaluation.
+Students with M.S. degrees in medicinal chemistry or related fields may also be admitted directly to the Ph.D. program.
 Students without M.S. degrees may be admitted directly to the Ph.D. program, but must take 30 credits at the master’s level prior to accruing doctoral level credits.

 Ph.D. students need to complete the following courses as partial fulfillment of their requirement for a Ph.D. degree.
 Additional graduate courses (5000 to 8000 level) may be required, as advised during the development of each student’s plan of study.